 Hi Reader Friends!
 David here.
-Thanks for joining me today for a page from my Sea Scribe writing research on Celestial Navigation!
+Thanks for joining me today for a page from my Fury in the Storm (previously titled, Sea Scribe) writing research on Celestial Navigation!

 I discussed in an earlier post how the lights of cities cause the visible stars in the sky to diminish.
 (See my previous post here, “Light Pollution Can Block Navigation.”)
 This resembles world-based “light pollution” in our lives that distracts us from heavenly matters.
-But there is another lesson about celestial lights that must be mentioned before I let this topic in Sea Scribe rest.
+But there is another lesson about celestial lights that must be mentioned before I let this topic in Fury in the Storm rest.

 Locate the Little Dipper in the northern sky, the constellation called Ursa Minor to you astronomy experts.
 This constellation’s brightest star is called Polaris, located at the end of the “handle.”
 Four stars make up the dipper, and three make up the handle.
 Polaris is often referred to as the North Star, since it is directly north of us in the Northern Hemisphere.